Random Polynomials in Several Complex Variables: Deterministic results

 \end{remark}

-As a corollary of Proposition \ref{bnasymp}, we will get the conclusion that the full sequence $\{ \frac{1}{2n}\log B_n\}$ converges in $L^1_{loc}(\C^d)$ to $V_K$.
+As a corollary of Proposition \ref{bnasymp}, we will get the conclusion that the full sequence $\{ \frac{1}{2n}\log B_n\}_{n\in \N}$ converges in $L^1_{loc}(\C^d)$ to $V_K$.
 We utilize the following result on subharmonic functions, stated for $\C=\R^2$ as Theorem 2.4 in \cite{BD}.
+A probabilistic version of this result, Proposition \ref{keypropB}, will be crucial in proving probabilistic results in sections 3 and 4.

 \begin{proposition} Let $\{u_n\}$ be a sequence of subharmonic functions on $D\subset \R^m, \ m\geq 2$ which are locally uniformly bounded above on $D$ and let $u$ be subharmonic and continuous in $D$.
 Suppose that